 Ireland, duh!
 What you may not know for some unknown reason is that St. Valentine's remains are rumored to be buried in Dublin, Ireland.
 How do you like that wee bit of useless knowledge?

 The Carmelite Church on Whitefriar Street in Dublin City claims to hold the remains of St. Valentine.
 The Carmelites are a small community in the monastery attached to Whitefriar Street Church.
-Saint Valentine's remain were given to the Carmelites in 1835 by Pope Gregory XVI.
+Saint Valentine's remains were given to the Carmelites in 1835 by Pope Gregory XVI.